-- (a) It is the University's expectation that informal procedures will be used in the first instance other than as stipulated in clause 4.3.1 (a). - (b) The University has a well-developed academic grievance procedure to assist students who feel aggrieved on academic grounds.
-In general students should talk to the tutor or lecturer concerned, or if they are not satisfied with the result of that meeting, see the Course Co-ordinator, Head of the School or the relevant Associate Dean in their Faculty. - (c) Students who, for whatever reason, prefer not to talk directly with the lecturer, or feel the problem is not being solved, can contact other people to discuss the problem.
-These include VUWSA class and faculty representatives, the Students' Association's Education Co-ordinators, relevant staff in Student Services, and the University's Academic Policy Advisers.
+- (a) It is the University's expectation that informal procedures will be used in the first instance other than as stipulated in clause 4.3.1(a). - (b) The University has a well-developed academic grievance procedure to assist students who feel aggrieved on academic grounds.
+In general students should talk to the tutor or lecturer concerned, or if they are not satisfied with the result of that

+- meeting, see the Course Coordinator, Head of the School or the relevant Associate Dean in their Faculty. - (c) Students who, for whatever reason, prefer not to talk directly with the lecturer, or feel the problem is not being solved, can contact other people to discuss the problem.
+These include Victoria University Students' Association (VUWSA) class and Faculty representatives, the VUWSA Education Coordinator, relevant staff in Student Services and the University's Academic Policy Advisers.